 This forex market analysis spreadsheet will provide any amateur or professional forex trader a clear and repeatable method for analyzing 8 currencies and 28 pairs.
 The spreadsheet allows traders to break down the 28 pairs into 8 individual currencies to identify strong and weak currencies, plus other characteristics.
 Forex traders who have struggled in the past will now have a full understanding of what currencies and pairs are moving and trending, day after day, without layers of technical indicators.

-This is our official forex market analysis spreadsheet that we use during our Monday night webinars.
-This forex market analysis spreadsheet can be filled out manually fairly quickly for one group of currency pairs.
-For example you can analyze the USD pairs quickly with this spreadsheet (USD/JPY, USD/CHF, USD/CAD, etc.) Then you can repeat the process on any currency using the same simple procedures.
-The spreadsheet combines multiple time frame analysis with individual currencies to get a total handle on the current market conditions.
-It is truly the most thorough method of forex market analysis, and far superior to any forex technical analysis.
-The spreadsheet simplifies the market analysis process and works for 8 currencies across 28 pairs.
+This forex market analysis spreadsheet can be filled out manually fairly quickly for one individual currency, 7 pairs total.
+For example you can analyze the USD pairs quickly with this spreadsheet (USD/JPY, USD/CHF, USD/CAD, AUD/USD, etc.) Then you can repeat the process on any of top 8 currencies using the same procedures.
+The spreadsheet combines multiple time frame analysis with individual currency analysis so the trader can get a total handle on the current market conditions.
+It is truly the most thorough and professional method of forex market analysis, and far superior to any forex technical analysis indicators.
+We use the spreadsheet for the USD, CAD, EUR, GBP, CHF, JPY, AUD and NZD currencies.

 Download The Spreadsheet